Teacher Professional Development

 Teacher training programs provide K-12 teachers with the knowledge and resources to effectively teach about Japan in the classroom.
 These innovative programs on Japanese history, culture and current issues link K-12 educators with leading scholars and Japanese luminaries to increase mutual understanding and build future U.S.-Japan relations.
 Participating teachers are also eligible to receive state PD credit.

-Japan Society’s Professional Development Programs and New Video Resources for Educators/ About Japan are made possible by a generous grant from an anonymous funder.
+Japan Society’s Professional Development Programs are made possible by a generous grant from an Anonymous Donor.